Kitayama Rail Pages

 Header

 The header is just a list of lines on this page.
-From each row in the list,
+From each row in the list, there's a link

 to the line section.